TheData-Guy/SQL/iNeuron BigDataBoot Camp SQL Class/Day 1/Readme.md

           name VARCHAR(50)
       );

-### Command to List Down all the Tables in DATABASE
+### Command to List the Schema of the Particular Table in the Database.

      SHOW CREATE TABLE Employee;